vjrngn/codecast/NOTES.md

-This document outlines the features, data model etc of 'codecast'.
+This document outlines the features, data model etc of codecast.
 It serves to be a single pane of glass for a high level view of the architecture of the project.

-This is an evolving document and is prone to change as the high level design and requirements of the project grows.
+This is an evolving document and will change as the high level design and requirements of the project grows.